Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 19. Clay Pots Bird Bath

 Make a birdbath for your backyard, and watch the antics of your bird friends.
-Go to Family Crafts for the directions.
+Go to DIY Joy for the directions.

 20. Patio Light Covers